Yorkshire Dales Railway: History

-Skirethornes Quarry, was operated by John Delaney and was 2 km north west of Grassington station.
+Skirethorns Quarry, was operated by John Delaney and was 2 km north west of Grassington station.
 Connection to the end of the YDR was by a small exchange siding and a 2 ft 6 in gauge rope-hauled tramway.
 The exchange siding was just east of the main road through Threshfield, and the tramway extended to Skirethorns underneath the Grassington and Kettlewell roads.
 Traffic consisted of lime being taken to the Sheffield steel mills and had ceased by 1966 when the quarry was taken over by another company.

 Regular passenger services ceased on 22 September 1930, but freight and occasional excursion trains continued until 11 August 1969.
 The line was the last steam-worked branchline on the British Railways system, with steam finally giving way in the summer of 1968.
 After August 1969, the line was cut back to Swinden Quarry (9 mi 13 chain) and it focussed strictly on sending out limestone.
 In 1970, new owners promoted an upsurge in rail-borne traffic which necessitated a pipeline being laid to power the kilns with gas rather than coal.
 As the B6265 (Skipton to Grassington road) ran between the quarry works and the railway, movements across the road had become hazardous and the company paid for the road to be moved to the eastern side of the railway line.
 This was completed in 1973.

 The YDR remains a freight-only line used for carrying bulk trainloads of limestone aggregate from the quarry to terminals in Leeds, Hull, Birmingham and Wellingborough.

 The "Yorkshire Dales Railway" name survives as that of the trust that operates the Embsay and Bolton Abbey Steam Railway.

 The idea of full re-opening of the line to passengers, or an extension of the current Embsay and Bolton Abbey Steam Railway into Skipton, has been raised ever since the line's closure to passengers.

 In January 2019, Campaign for Better Transport released a report identifying the line which was listed as Priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).